Baoulé people: Blolo Bla & Blolo Bian

-Another important art object in Baoulé culture is the blolo bla and blolo bian spirit spouse figures.
-These sculptures are private objects made for an individual to represent their spirit spouse.
+The blolo bla (meaning blolo woman) and blolo bian (also called blolo yasua, meaning blolo man) sculptures are private objects made for an individual to represent their spirit spouse.
+The meaning of blolo is the realm of spirits, parallel to that of the physical realm, that cannot be view by the average individual.
 Each person has a spirit spouse from the other world, which they were married to before they were born into this world.
 People make offerings of food and money to their spirit spouse figures to keep them happy because they can influence their relationship with their earthly spouse or other earthly relationships and personal endeavors.